Jane L. Delgado, Ph.D., M.S.

 Before joining The Alliance, Ms. Gaitán was an Associate Consultant with the International Health Training Program at the Pan-American Health Organization (WHO/PAHO).
-Ms. Gaitán received her Bachelor’s Degree from Amherst College, in Amherst, MA; a Master’s Degree in Latin American Studies from The American University in Washington, DC, and a Master’s Degree in Public Health from George Washington University also in Washington, DC.
+Ms. Gaitán received a Bachelor’s degree from Amherst College, in Amherst, MA; a Master’s Degree in Latin American Studies from The American University in Washington, DC, and a Master’s Degree in Public Health from George Washington University also in Washington, DC.

 Edgar Gil Rico, M.B.A

 Edgar Gil Rico is the Senior Director for Innovation and Program Development at the Alliance.
-He has worked on efforts improving health outcomes in Hispanic communities in the areas of cardiovascular health, physical activity, and environmental health.
-Mr. Gil Rico is currently working on initiatives that foster the sustainability of community-based organizations (CBOs) and efforts to harness new technologies to create communities of health and deliver timely health information to consumers.
+He leads efforts to improve health outcomes in Hispanic communities in the areas of Non-communicable diseases, physical activity, nutrition and environmental health in the U.S. and Latin America.
+Mr. Gil Rico serves as the Principal Investigator of Todos Juntos: All of Us Research Program, a Hispanic outreach Initiative to educate, motivate, and facilitate enrollment in NIH’s All of Us Research Program.
+Mr. Gil Rico leads and manages initiatives that foster the sustainability of community-based organizations (CBOs) and efforts to harness new technologies to create communities of health and deliver timely health information to consumers.

 Mr. Gil Rico worked in finance before moving to the non-profit sector.
 He received his Master's in Business and Community Development from the Copenhagen Business School and has completed advanced Executive Training in Non-Profit Management and Evaluation at Harvard's Kennedy School of Government.